break-stuff/cem-plugin-vs-code-custom-data-generator/README.md

   filename?: string;
   /** class names of any components you would like to exclude from the custom data */ exclude?: string[];
+  /** The property name from the component object constructed by the CEM Analyzer */ descriptionSrc?: "description" | "summary" | string;
   /** Displays the slot section of the element description */ slotDocs?: boolean;
   /** Displays the event section of the element description */ eventDocs?: boolean;